Royal Tyrone Fusiliers: Bantry Bay

-Anxiety abut a possible French invasion grew during the autumn of 1796 and preparations were made for field operations.
+Anxiety about a possible French invasion grew during the autumn of 1796 and preparations were made for field operations.
 A large French expeditionary force appeared in Bantry Bay on 21 December and troops from all over Ireland were marched towards the threatened area.
 The Royal Tyrone received orders on 26 December to march to Cork forthwith.
 However, the French fleet was scattered by winter storms, several ships being wrecked, and none of the French troops succeeded in landing; there was no sign of a rising by the United Irishmen.
 The invasion was called off on 29 December.
 The Royal Tyrone Militia was halted on its route to Cork, half the regiment at Nenagh and half at Roscrea, where they spent a few days.
 Then on 2 February 1797 the regiment was diverted to Limerick where it was to be stationed, except the flank (Grenadier and Light) companies, which were proposed to be detached to join composite battalions drawn from several militia regiments.
-The Light Companies of the Royal Tyrone and Louth Militia left for Kilkenny on 27 February, the Grenadiers remained with the regiment.
+The Light Companies of the Royal Tyrone and Louth Militia left for Kilkenny on 27 February to join the 1st Light Battalion, the Grenadiers remained with the regiment.

 On 19 February 1797 a further augmentation of the Royal Tyrone Militia was announced, bringing its strength up to 1000.
 Recruiting parties left for Co Tyrone to raise the additional men, who were to be enlisted for the duration of the war and for two months afterwards and were paid a bounty.
 When the militiamen of 1793 reached the end of their four-year enlistment in 1797, most of the Irish regiments were able to maintain their numbers through re-enlistments (for a bounty).
 The Marquis of Abercorn encouraged Esprit de corps in the Royal Tyrone Militia by instituting a badge of merit for the best soldiers with over three years' service.
 In March 1798 the men of the regiment donated 7 days' pay (14 days for officers) to the war effort.